kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex3_Manage_secure_user_access.md

 8. As you can see in the right-hand pane, none of the smart lockout parameters have been defined.
 You are going to use the **Microsoft Entra admin center** to assign corresponding values in the Entra ID context.

-9. ‎Select the Edge browser icon on the taskbar, which should be displaying the **Microsoft Entra admin center**.
+9. Select the Edge browser icon on the taskbar, which should be displaying the **Microsoft Entra admin center**.

 9. In the **Microsoft Entra admin center**, in the left-hand navigation pane, select **Authentication methods** under the **Protection** submenu.